-Applications for Semester 1, 2022 are now open.
-There will be three opportunities to apply:
+Applications for Semester 2, 2022 are now open.

-Round 2: submit your application and all documentation by 9:00am, Monday 7 February 2022.
-We’ll let you know the outcome by the end of week 1 of classes in Semester 1, 2022.
+If you apply and submit all supporting documentation by Monday 25 July 2022, you will receive an outcome by the end of week 2 of classes in Semester 2, 2022.

 What to expect after applying

 We’ll review your application and score it against criteria, such as:

 - individual financial situation